djangoappengine

 Djangoappengine contains all App Engine backends for Django-nonrel, e.g. the database and email backends.
-In addition we provide a testapp which basically consists of a modified manage.py file to support the App Engine development server, and all corresponding settings in order to specify App Engine as the backend for Django-nonrel.
+In addition we provide a testapp which contains minimal settings for running Django-nonrel on App Engine.
 Use it as a starting point if you want to use App Engine as your database for Django-nonrel.
 We've also published some details in the Django on App Engine blog post.

 Take a look at the documentation below and subscribe to our Django-nonrel blog for the latest updates.